Connecting to Wi-Fi on Arch Linux using nmcli

 INFO

-is a command-line interface for NetworkManager, which is often used in many Linux distributions.
+This guide explains how to use nmcli to connect to Wi-Fi on Arch Linux. nmcli is a command-line interface for NetworkManager, which is often used in many Linux distributions.

 Connecting to a Wi-Fi Network